Bars vs. Pubs: The Differences and Secrets

 Interior of a Traditional English Pub

-What is the Overlap Between Bars and Pubs?
+What’s the overlap between Bars and Pubs?

-Price Point is Another Factor
+Price Point is another Factor

 Age Restrictions